Event-Triggered Time-Varying Bayesian Optimization: Regret Bounds for TVBO with Adaptive Resets

-with $\bar{w}_{\bar{\stopT}} = \sqrt{2\sigma_n^2 \ln(5 \pi^2 \bar{\stopT}^2 /(6 \delta))}$. \end{theorem} The proof of \theo\ref{theorem:regret_bounds} is in Appendix~\ref{sec:proof}, but we outline the main challenges and ideas next.
-Building on arguments from \citet{Srinivas2010} and \citet{Bogunovic2016}, we extend the analysis of R-GP-UCB to our setting in which $\varepsilon$ is unknown to the algorithm and resets are not periodic but determined by the stopping time of our event-trigger.
-We focus on bounding the difference between the model used in the algorithm (time-invariant model, see \eqref{eq:mean} and \eqref{eq:var}) and the time-varying model (\eqref{eq:mean_time} and \eqref{eq:var_time}).
-In contrast to R-GP-UCB, we utilize the explicit evaluation of the bound in Lemma~\ref{lem:trigger_bound} through our event trigger at every time step to bound the model mismatch in the mean at the query locations $\{\optvar_t\}_{t=1}^T$.
-The obtained bounds are, as desired, linear in $T$ and jointly depend on $\varepsilon$.
+\end{theorem} \begin{proof}[Sketch of proof] We extend the analysis of R-GP-UCB to a setting in which resets are not enforced periodically but can occur at any time step between $\ubar{N}$ and $\bar{N}$.
+Building on Assumptions~\ref{ass:noisy_obs} to \ref{ass:markov_model}, we use the upper threshold $\ubar{N}$ to bound the difference between the model used in the algorithm (time-invariant model, see \eqref{eq:var}) and the time-varying model in \eqref{eq:var_time}.
+We use the lower threshold $\bar{N}$ to bound the maximum number of resets over the time horizon.
+The full proof is in Appendix~\ref{sec:proof}. \end{proof}

-Furthermore, for a non-changing objective function (\ie $\varepsilon=0$), our bounds recover the known result of a sub-linear rate of the regret bound of standard GP-UCB as $\bigO(\sqrt{T})$ in \citet[Theorem~2]{Srinivas2010}.